 Jeffy spotted her.
 She was lying on the ground, a blanket wrapped around her.
 A paramedic was taking her blood pressure.
 Jeffy was so grateful that Kimmie was alive and conscious that she burst into tears.
 "It's okay, now, hon," an EMT was saying.
 "You're gonna be okay.
 Come on, sit down right here."
 Jeffy willingly sank to the ground.
-She drew a deep breath.
-"I, I n-need to call my family and, I need to s-speak with the p-police t-too," she said, her teeth chattering.
+"I, I n-need to call my family and, I need to s-speak with the p-police t-too."
 Someone wrapped a blanket around her.
 She glanced around trying to find the young men who'd rescued her and Kimmie from the water, worried that she wouldn't get to thank them.
 She found them though, speaking to the police and gesturing toward the bridge and water.
 Giving in to exhaustion, she laid back and closed her eyes.
 "Is she okay?"
 Jeffy opened her eyes at the question.
 A police officer stood nearby, speaking to the paramedic.
 "She's in shock but I think she'll be okay," the medic said.